A Members’ Voluntary Liquidation (MVL) is a liquidation process used for closing down a solvent company in a cost-effective way.

 Where there are assets which are not easily converted into cash, or where a physical transfer of the goods is preferred, this is known as a distribution in kind or an in specie distribution.
 In specie distributions typically involve property or land, although equipment and stock is also frequently handled in this manner.

-Physical assets being distributed in specie will be given a monetary value after being independently assessed which allows for the appropriate tax to be levied and also to ensure other shareholders receive a fair distribution amount which takes this into account.
+Physical assets being distributed in specie will be given a monetary value after being independently valued which allows for the appropriate tax to be levied and also to ensure other shareholders receive a fair distribution amount which takes this into account.

-What are contingent liabilities in an MVL?
+What are contingent liabilities in a Members' Voluntary Liquidation (MVL)?

 A contingent liability is a debt that may be incurred by a company depending on the outcome of a future event such as a court proceeding.
 In other words, the existence of the liability is contingent upon something else happening.

-Despite the debt not existing at the time of the MVL, such potential liabilities must be taken into account when determining whether or not a company is insolvent (unable to pay bills with no prospect of recovery) or solvent (able to repay debts as they fall due).
+Despite the debt not existing at the time of the liquidation, such potential liabilities must be taken into account when determining whether or not a company is insolvent (unable to pay bills with no prospect of recovery) or solvent (able to repay debts as they fall due).

-• Signing a Declaration of Solvency
+Signing a Declaration of Solvency

 You will also be asked to sign a letter of engagement which formally appoints us to act as liquidators of your company.
 A General Meeting of shareholders will be held and, as long as the MVL is agreed to by 75% of shareholders, the company will enter liquidation and the appointed insolvency practitioner will take control of the company’s affairs.

-• The Liquidation Process Begins
+The Solvent Liquidation Process Begins

-• Capital Distributions Are Made
+Capital Distributions Are Made

 Following clearance from HMRC that there are no outstanding liabilities, and payment of any additional outstanding liabilities, the company’s funds will be distributed amongst shareholders.
 If an indemnity has been signed and funds already released, then this stage will involve the pay out of any final funds which may have been retained by the insolvency practitioner.
 The company will then be dissolved and removed from the Companies House register after 3 months.